Bikeman868/UrlRewrite.Net/README.md

 Attributes:
 * `name` is useful in trace output to identify the rule that was being executed.
-* 'stopProcessing' when true, if this rule matches the incomming request no further rules will be evaluated.
+* `stopProcessing` when true, if this rule matches the incomming request no further rules will be evaluated.

 ### The `<match>` element
 This is mostly for backward compatibility with the Microsoft rewriter V1.0 which did not have the `<conditions>`